nahidcode/duplicator/readme.txt

 == Description ==

-> The Duplicator gives WordPress administrators the ability to migrate, copy or clone a site from one location to another.
+> Duplicator gives WordPress administrators the ability to migrate, copy or clone a site from one location to another.
 The plugin also serves as a simple backup utility.

-The Duplicator supports both serialized and base64 serialized string replacement.
+Duplicator supports both serialized and base64 serialized string replacement.
 If you need to move WordPress or backup WordPress this plugin can help simplify the process.

 For complete details visit [lifeinthegrid.com](http://lifeinthegrid.com/).